 You can also try a positive progression staking plan which can be seen as an inverse martingale where you increase you stake during a winning streak to risk a certain % of the streaks profit.

 One technique for building a bankroll without the risk of losing it all back is to withdraw half of your winnings and leave the other half in the trading account to grow the bankroll.
 So you could work out your winnings at the end of the month and withdraw 50% of them.
-Adjust that up and down depending on if you want to grow the bankroll or if there are other demands for your bitcoin.
+Adjust that up and down depending on if you want to grow the bankroll or if there are other demands for your crypto.

 Part of Bankroll management and being a long term winner is working out your break even point and required win rate.